bittner/django-bootstrap-static/README.rst

 Django Bootstrap Static Files |latest-version|
 ==============================================

+> Looking For Authors!
+This project is currently looking for a user to take it over.
+If that sounds like you, send a note to derek at stegelman dot com or open up an issue in this repository.

 |bootstrap| |jquery| |fontawesome|

 Bootstrap and optional Font Awesome static files ready for the picking.